manojkumaryalaga/Netflix-Data-Analysis-with-Power-BI/README.md

-### 🎬 Netflix / Movies Analysis Project
+🎬 Netflix / Movies Analysis Project
-## 📖 Project Overview
+📖 Project Overview

-This project analyzes a dataset of movies and TV shows to uncover insights about popularity, ratings, genres, languages, countries, and directors.
+This project analyzes a dataset of movies and TV shows to uncover insights about ratings, popularity, genres, languages, countries, directors, and cast.
-The goal is to understand content trends, identify popular genres, and explore global production and audience preferences.
+The primary goals are:

+To identify trends in global content production

+To find popular genres, directors, and languages

+To explore the relationship between ratings and popularity

+To provide actionable insights for content creators and distributors